User Interface Controls

 Instead of coding a static html list like this:

-A Primary Navigation UI Control can be used to produce a dynamic list of Pages:
+A Primary Navigation UI Control can be used to produce a dynamic list:

-The UI Control's attributes are used to control which pages should be included, and whether Oncord's default CSS styling should be applied.
+The UI Control's attributes are used to control which pages should be included in the nav menu, and whether some default CSS styling should be applied.

 Retrieving Data with UI Controls